Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: The equivalence between the characterizations

 \section{The equivalence between the characterizations}

-This section shows the equivalence between Theorems~\ref{theorem1} and \ref{theorem2}.
-In particular, we show that part $(iii)$ of both theorems are equivalent.
+This section shows the equivalence of Theorems~\ref{theorem1} and \ref{theorem2}.
+In particular, we show that part $(iii)$ of both theorems is equivalent.
 We will use the superscripts T1 and T2 to distinguish between both approaches when clarification seems necessary.